InCoder: A Generative Model for Code Infilling and Synthesis: Infilling Experiments

 \subsection{Infilling Lines of Code (HumanEval)}

-We create an infilling benchmark for complete lines of code from the HumanEval dataset \citep{chen2021evaluating}.
+We create an infilling benchmark for complete lines of code from the HumanEval dataset~\citep{chen2021evaluating}.
 This dataset provides comment descriptions of functions paired with a canonical implementation of each function and several input--output pairs that the function should pass.
-HumanEval was introduced as a benchmark for the synthesis of entire Python functions; we will evaluate our models on this original synthesis setting in \autoref{sec:left-to-right-comparison}.
+HumanEval was introduced as a benchmark for the synthesis of entire Python functions; we evaluate our models on this original synthesis setting in \autoref{sec:left-to-right-comparison}.
 We use this dataset because it affords functional testing of completed code (as opposed to relying solely on an evaluation of the code surface form), which is particularly important when infilling longer regions that have more potential ways to be completed correctly.
-We construct two different infilling tasks from the HumanEval dataset, for single-lines and multiple-lines:
+We construct two infilling tasks from the dataset, for single lines and multiple lines:

 \paragraph{Single-line infilling.} In this task, we mask out each non-blank line of code in the canonical function implementation in turn (creating $N$ examples for a function with $N$ non-blank lines).
 The task is to generate a single-line completion for the blank conditioned on the natural language description of the function and the code lines before and after the blank.
-We evaluate using (1) pass rate: the rate at which the completed function passes all of the function's input--output pairs (\ie analogous to the pass@1 metric from Chen et al.~\citep{chen2021evaluating}) and (2) exact match: percentage of times that the completed lines exactly match the masked lines in the canonical implementation.
-Performance is averaged across all examples generated for all programs in the dataset.\footnote{ We also report the performance of OpenAI's recently-released \texttt{code-davinci-002} code generation system (\url{https://openai.com/blog/gpt-3-edit-insert/}), which supports infilling, in \autoref{table:humaneval-infilling-codex}, although since no information about this system's training procedure or data is currently public, this only serves to help gauge the difficulty of our new task. }
+We evaluate using (1) pass rate: the rate at which the completed function passes all of the function's input--output pairs (\ie analogous to the pass@1 metric from \citet{chen2021evaluating} and (2) exact match: percentage of times that the completed lines exactly match the masked lines in the canonical implementation.
+Performance is averaged across all examples generated for all programs in the dataset.

 \paragraph{Multi-line infilling.} This task is constructed in the same way as single-line infilling above but allows each masked region to contain multiple lines of code, creating $N \times (N+1) / 2$ examples for a function with $N$ non-blank lines.
 We again evaluate completions using pass rate and exact match, averaged across all infilling examples.